 - Keep Old Accounts Open

-Maintaining old accounts in good standing lengthens your credit history, which positively affects your credit score.
+Keeping up old accounts in good standing increases your credit history, which raises your credit score.

 - Regularly Check Your Credit Report